OUTSOUTH Queer Film Festival

-The OUTSOUTH Queer Film Festival is an annual LGBT film festival produced by the Carolina Theater in Durham, North Carolina, typically held in mid-August.
+The OUTSOUTH Queer Film Festival is an annual LGBT film festival produced by the Carolina Theatre in Durham, North Carolina, typically held in mid-August.
 The festival has been credited in previous years as the second largest LGBT film/video festival in the Southeastern United States.
 It has been consistently hosted in the same venue each year.

 The festival debuted in 1995 as the Q Film Fest, renaming itself in the following year to North Carolina Gay & Lesbian Film Festival.
 In 2020, festival organizers announced that the festival would change its name again to OutSouth Queer Film Festival.

 Programming

 OUTSOUTH is international in its focus, screening and occasionally opening selected films and inviting filmmakers and actors from the screened films to attend.
 The three individual theater venues are in the same building and each are dedicated to the festival's programming.

 The festival's program size has varied over the years.
 For many of its first years, the festival was typically a four-day event (Thursday through Sunday) and has attracted an average of 10,000 patrons each year.
 In 2012, OUTSOUTH expanded to a full week, bridging across two weekends.
 The festival has since reduced back down to a four-day program with an extended Après-Fest in the week following.